-- Mealybug.
-These suck sap from the plant, appearing as small white clumps, and leaving a sticky or sooty residue on leaves.
+Mealybugs suck sap from the plant, appearing as small white clumps and leaving a sticky or sooty residue on leaves.

-- Red spider mite.
-Another sap-sucking pest, active from spring through to autumn.
+Red spider mites are another sap-sucking pest, active from spring through to autumn.
 Usually create a very noticeable thick web on the leaf, damaging and weakening them, and if left untreated, eventually killing the plant.

-BugClear™ Ultra Gun! will treat all of the above pests.
+BugClear™ Fruit & Veg Ultra will treat all of the above pests.